-Well known for their melancholic, alternative rock style.
-R.E.M had a string of successful albums throughout the 80’s and 90s.
-Boasting multiple Brit, Grammy, and MTV music awards.
-Everybody Hurts is one of their best-selling singles, reaching over 100 million views on youtube thanks to its iconic and sorrowful vocal melody.
+Well known for their melancholic, alternative rock style, R.E.M had a string of successful albums throughout the ’80s and ’90s, boasting multiple Brit, Grammy, and MTV Music Awards.
+Everybody Hurts is one of their best-selling singles, reaching over 140 million views on YouTube, thanks to its iconic and sorrowful vocal melody.

-It’s also an ideal song to learn on guitar due to its slow tempo and use of just a handful of easy to hold chords.
-The song is also in a 12/8 time signature which can be a great opportunity to expose yourself to a non 4/4 song if you haven’t done so yet.
+It’s also an ideal song to learn on guitar, due to its slow tempo and use of just a handful of easy-to-hold chords.
+The song is also in a 12/8 time signature, which can be a great opportunity to expose yourself to a non-4/4 song if you haven’t yet done so.
 You will count this as: 1 and a, 2 and a, 3 and a, 4 and a.

-Click Here for tab for tab for Fast Car By Tracey Chapman
+Click Here for tab for tab for Fast Car by Tracy Chapman

-This song makes exceptionally good use of pauses to add groove, mastering this can help you to develop your rhythmic ability and become used to accenting the up beat.
+This song makes exceptionally good use of pauses to add groove.
+Mastering this can help you to develop your rhythmic ability and grow accustomed to accenting the up beat.
 Take note of how the Em and D chords on bars 2 and 4 are played staccato, which means the notes are short and you mute them quickly after picking them with your left palm.

-Often when people think of Green Day they will usually think of that classic punk rock sound.
+Often when people think of Green Day, they picture that classic punk-rock sound.
 But as time passed and the band garnered ludicrous amounts of commercial success, their musical palette also widened.
-Paving the way for more melodic and ballad-like songs such as one of their most popular singles, Good Riddance.
+This paved the way for more melodic and ballad-like songs, such as one of their most popular singles, Good Riddance.

-The song has a slightly more loose feel to it with a lot of open and strummed chords.
-This can be a welcome change from some other fingerpicked songs which demand a little more clinical accuracy.
+The song has a slightly looser feel to it, with a lot of open and strummed chords.
+This can be a welcome change from some other fingerpicked songs that demand a little more clinical accuracy.
 Instead, you can just relax and get used to the loose movement of the wrist, making sure to enjoy the rhythm and catch those key note accents on the higher strings.

 A budding legend who unfortunately left this Earth too soon.
-In his 7 years of activity, he released 2 full studio albums, both of which achieved great commercial success garnering numerous awards from the likes of Rolling Stone Magazine and Mojo.
-Arguably the most popular song in his catalog was actually a cover of the Leonard Cohen song ‘Hallelujah’.
+In his 7 years of activity, he released 2 full studio albums, both of which achieved great commercial success and garnered numerous awards from the likes of Rolling Stone magazine and Mojo.
+Arguably the most popular song in his catalog was actually a cover of the Leonard Cohen song Hallelujah.

-The song is played at a quite slow tempo but uses triplet timing so you will count along as: 1 and a, 2 and a, etc. The majority of the song is played low down the fretboard making it easy on your left hand, allowing you to focus on hitting those interesting rhythms the song utilizes.
+The song is played at quite a slow tempo, but uses triplet timing so you will count along as: 1 and a, 2 and a, etc. The majority of the song is played low down the fretboard, making it easy on your left hand and allowing you to focus on hitting those interesting rhythms the song utilizes.

 Hey There Delilah by Plain White T’s